 Bring photocopies of your prescriptions, packed separately from your medicine, and note the generic drug name.
 Always pack your medicine, in its prescription bottles, in your carry-on bag.
 If you need to use syringes, make sure that you have a letter from your doctor.
 Always declare the syringes before you go through security.

-One option, especially if you’re traveling outside industrial countries or to remote areas, is to register online with the U.S. Department of State, and enter your itinerary.
+If you’re traveling outside industrial countries or to remote areas, consider registering online with the U.S. Department of State, and enter your itinerary.
 In case of an emergency, the U.S. government will know about your presence in the country and where to contact you.
-Also, if specified that your travel information can be shared with third parties, your family and friends can contact the Department of State to locate you if necessary.
+Also, if you specify that your travel information can be shared with third parties, your family and friends can contact the Department of State to locate you if necessary.
 Registration is free.

-Choose one or two credit cards to take with you, and call the issuers shortly before you leave to inform them of which countries you will be visiting.
+Choose one or two credit cards to take with you, and call the issuers shortly before you leave to tell them which countries you’ll be visiting.
 Otherwise, your credit card could be denied, as the issuer may find the international activity suspicious.
-However, do remove unnecessary items, such as any cards that you don’t plan to use on your trip.
+Reduce fraud risk by leaving behind any cards you don’t plan to use on your trip.

 6. Buy travel insurance